KevinBjarnemark/Solfeggio-frequencies/README.md

 All references to articles are accessible through clickable links within the website.

-## Images, videos, logo and favicon Information
+## Images, icons, videos, logo and favicon Information

 - The images for this project were created and drawn using image editing softwares.
 - The video found on the landing page was downloaded from Pexels [(Link)](https://www.pexels.com/video/vibrating-speaker-856298/), click [here](https://www.pexels.com/@pixabay/) to explore more videos from this creator.
+- The icons used in this project was found at Fontawesome [(link)](https://fontawesome.com/),

 ### Social Icons